 For the procedure regarding dispute resolution please see the Dispute Resolution Flow Chart.

-Please note if the Head of School Operations and Student Support Services is involved in the dispute, the matter should be taken to the Principal or the Governing Board
+Please note if the Head of School Operations and Student Support Services is involved in the dispute, the matter should be taken to the Principal or the Governing Board.